jacobjiggler/IVFinalProject/README-rob.txt

  - 30-35 hours of raw implementation (and learning how to use node js and brushing up my client side js)

 We split the work about evenly.
 I foced on Facebook data gathering while Jake focused on Twitch.
 We both worked on the implementation and frontend after that.

+Changing datasets are done by modifying emoji.html to change both lines of d3.json("json_*", *) to valid files in the respective folders.